yard

 That seed packet rarely explains whether you should start indoors or toss seeds straight in the bed.
 The right choice affects harvest time, plant health, and how much work you take on.

-This guide breaks down direct sow vs transplant in plain language, using common crops like garden tomatoes and cool season greens as examples.
+This guide breaks down direct sow vs transplant in plain language, using common crops like garden tomatoes as examples.
+Cool season spinach greens show the other side of the decision.
 You will learn which method fits your climate, soil, and schedule, so you stop guessing and start planning beds that fill in on time.

 yardWhat Direct Sowing and Transplanting Really Mean